rg625/LatentUQ/README.md

    - Replace `https://github.com/rg625/LatentUQ.git` with the actual URL of your GitHub repository.
    - Replace `"path/to/data"` with the actual path to your data directory.
    - Update any other placeholders with actual details specific to your project.

-2. **Add Examples and Details:**
-   - Add more detailed examples in the "Examples" section if necessary.
-   - Provide additional usage instructions or configurations if required.

-3. **Customize as Needed:**
-   - Customize the README file to match your project's needs and provide the most relevant information to users and contributors.

 This README template provides a comprehensive overview of your project and should be useful for anyone looking to understand, use, or contribute to `LatentUQ`.